sonnonet/selfcloud/devel_opment/readme.md

-# for the development to self cloud
+#  THE development to self cloud
 ## overview
 - this directory is for the test and run this self cloud system
 - consist of installation, run scripts, system configuration